 The Quartering Act of 1765 was passed as an amendment to the Mutiny Act.
 You may remember from prior morning history posts that a controversial tax measure, the Stamp Act, had also just been enacted during this period of time.
 The sequence of events left the colonists wondering: Was the quartering requirement really just another way to tax them?
 And, if so, then they were very upset!
 They did not believe that they should be taxed without representation in Parliament.
 Moreover, they were now being asked to quarter soldiers during a time of peace.
 It was one thing to do so during a war.
 It was quite another matter to do it otherwise.

 When the Quartering Act was first approved by Parliament on March 24, it included a provision that would have allowed soldiers to use private homes.
 Benjamin Franklin, then in London, later wrote that he worked hard to have that language amended.
 The final version of the Act was not complete until May 1765, and that final version did not allow British troops to use private American homes.
 However, it did require colonists to provide housing for soldiers through other means: inns, stables, public alehouses.
 Food and beverage and other supplies were also to be provided by the colonists.

-When all is said and done, passage of the Quartering Act of 1765 was really just an early act in a much longer play.
+When all was said and done, passage of the Quartering Act of 1765 was really just an early act in a much longer play.
 More scenes would follow: Certainly, the second Quartering Act (1774) would cause even more outrage.
 By 1776, the Declaration of Independence would criticize the King for “quartering large bodies of armed troops among us.”